thosgood/this-weeks-finds/markdown/week10.md

 you try to build in the asymmetry wrt orientation which 4-manifolds seem to possess.

 Exercise: do the nonorientable case.
-The answer should be that b is determined by the Euler characteristic, mod 2.
+The answer should be that $b$ is determined by the Euler characteristic, mod 2.

 ------------------------------------------------------------------------